martinb84/Back-End_Developer_Capstone/README.md

+This is an API for a fictional restaurant named "Little Lemon."
+The API handles the menu and table bookings for the Little Lemon restaurant.
+The API can receive HTTP requests such as GET, POST, PUT and DELETE, and updates the Django models, which in turn, updates the data in a MySQL database.
+The application is set up with user registration and authentication.
+It also contains unit tests.
+Lastly, the API can be tested with the Insomnia REST client.

+URLs that can be visited:

 http://127.0.0.1:8000/restaurant/api-token-auth/ #test this out on Insomnia to resgister a user.
 #Enter a username and password and make a POST request to obtain the token.
 #Once the token has been created, copy it,